 Staff and Pupils with Relevant Protected Characteristics

-Peterhouse has fewer than 150 employees and less than 60 pupils.
+Peterhouse has fewer than 150 employees and fewer than 65 pupils.
 Because of this, numbers of individuals with protected characteristics are comparatively low and we are not publishing this information in order to prevent identification of individuals and protect the privacy of both staff and pupils.
 The local community predominantly identifies as White British (96%, UK Census data 2021) and this is broadly reflected in the staff team.